Voice fakes

 Merlin is a toolkit for building Deep Neural Network models for statistical parametric speech synthesis.
 It must be used in combination with a front-end text processor (e.g., Festival) and a vocoder (e.g., STRAIGHT or WORLD).

-PyTorch implementation of Generative adversarial Networks (GAN) based text-to-speech (TTS) and voice conversion (VC).
+PyTorch implementation of Generative Adversarial Networks (GAN) based text-to-speech (TTS) and voice conversion (VC).